 “No one is more cherished in this world than someone who lightens the burden of another.”
 Church volunteers do extraordinary work.
-They put their heart, time, and effort into sparking faith in your communities – often times leading the charge in building connections with kids and families and creating programs, like Sunday school, that keep them engrained in your community.
+They put their hearts, time, and effort into sparking faith in your communities – oftentimes leading the charge in building connections with kids and families and creating programs, like Sunday school, that keep them engrained in your community.

 It can be challenging to find volunteers (and retain them!).
 Here are three ideas for recruiting church volunteers in your church: